vanderh4/json_to_xlsx/README.md

 # json_to_xlsx
-Python code to convert any json file to xlsx file Arquivos json nao sao legiveis para a maioria dos seres humanos, entao esta ferramenta ajuda neste sentido.
+Python code to convert any json file to xlsx file.
-Seja um list ou um dict, ele sera tratado de maneira apropriada.
+Change properly and runs at your own.